Discovering Expert Opinions Using Interrogatories and Depositions

 3. Strategies for Maximum Flexibility

 When designating experts or disclosing the substance of their opinions and expected testimony, it is important to comply fully with the rules of discovery.
 It is equally important to respond in such a manner as to ensure maximum flexibility for future trial strategy.
 Thus, when designating experts, designate all persons who could possibly be called as witnesses at trial.
 In this way, you will preserve the option to call various individuals as expert witnesses thereafter.
 When disclosing their areas of expertise, define the areas of expertise broadly so that you will not encounter undue difficulty if the court questions the legitimacy of a specifically-defined field.
 Finally, make certain that you disclose the expert's opinions and other information in such a manner as to afford the expert sufficient flexibility on the witness stand.
-Since anything an expert says in a report, or otherwise discloses during the course of discovery, may be used against her in court, carefully screen all disclosures to avoid areas of potential impeachment.
+Since anything an expert says in a report may be used against her in court, carefully screen all disclosures to avoid areas of potential impeachment.
 Despite the Federal Rules' stringent pre-trial disclosure provisions, err on the side of greater generality in expert disclosures while providing sufficient detail to allow for all desired testimony at trial.

 C. Drafting Effective Interrogatories